denlai-mshk/deepseek-R1-CoT-Language/readme.md

 ### Step 4: Create a Configuration File

-Create a `config.yml` file in the root directory of the project with the following content:
+Modify the `config.yml` file in the root directory of the project with the following content:

 ```yaml
 model: